ME has spent most of his retirement from service to the United States studying, thinking, and writing about the country he served.

 THE FUNDAMENTAL DIFFERENCE

-I WANT TO BEGIN PART III with where I left off in Part II.
+I WANT TO BEGIN PART IV with where I left off in Part III.
 There I concluded as follows:

 WHAT IT COMES DOWN TO, THEN, is the fundamental difference in world-view which separates the two groups of Liberals [minimal and active state] is the degree of responsibility external forces have on and are involved with a person's ability to succeed.
 Minimal state liberals tend to think there is very little degree of responsibility and therefore requires no external action to alleviate the problem.
 Active state liberals, on the other hand, believe that there is a high degree of responsibility and does require intervention to equalize the playing field so that each individual has an equal chance at success.